 Notice how you can keep feeding more data into the digest, and then call

-of this paragraph is pretty much based on the hash of “Notice how you can keep feeding more data into the digest,
+the hash of this paragraph is pretty much based on the hash of “Notice how you can keep feeding more data into the

-it’s trivial to pick up where the digest left off and generate
+md5Of(key ~ request), it’s trivial to pick up where the digest left off

 md5Of(key ~ request ~ padding ~